Kalan8/lottery-backend/README.md

 ## Features

 * Create, read, update, and delete users via REST endpoints.
 * In-memory H2 database for fast development and testing but works also with My SQL database.
-Dependency commented in pom.xml.
+Dependency commented in pom.xml and configurations commented in application.properties
 * JUnit and Mockito tests for Service and Controller layers.
 * Exception handling and proper HTTP response codes.